Cartwright Hall Art Gallery

 In 2008 Cartwright Hall re-opened its upper galleries with Connect, a new permanent exhibition funded by the Heritage Lottery Fund.
 Connect makes connections between works of art from different cultures and times.
 This transcultural concept combines over two hundred Eastern and Western works of art displayed according to the universal themes of People, Place and Imagination.

 Our Learning Team runs a programme of workshops and events for schools, groups and individuals.
 Many of Cartwright Hall's facilities are available for hire and the Gallery is also licensed for civil marriages.
+On occasion there may be limited access to Gallery 4 when a wedding is in progress.
+Please contact Reception for information in advance of your visit 01274 431212.

 Cartwright Hall is set in the magnificent, Green Flag-awarded grounds of Lister Park, with a boating lake, adventure playground and Mughal Gardens.
 There is a privately run cafe in the Lister Park boat house which opens seasonally.